-Spark Studios (formerly Drop TV and Media Magic) is part of The Art Effect’s workforce programs, a section of programming that is comprised of arts-based career and skills training programs.
+Spark Studios is part of The Art Effect’s workforce programs, a section of programming that is comprised of arts-based career and skills training programs.
 Spark Studios uses media arts as a platform to provide underserved teens in Poughkeepsie with paid work experiences, work readiness training, and life skills in a positive and student focused out-of-school environment.

 Spark Studios media producers learn the ropes of a fully functioning film set, while also learning workplace skills, receiving training in camera operation and filmmaking techniques, and gaining experience with production software, technology, and the Adobe Creative Suite.